cakephp/bakery.cakephp.org/2015/05/07/cakephp_3_0_4_released.rst

 ======================

 The CakePHP core team is happy to announce the immediate availability of CakePHP 3.0.4.
-This is maintenance releases that contains security fixes and bugfixes.
+This is a maintenance release that contains security fixes and bugfixes.

 Security Fixes
 --------------